isabella232/journeys.en/help/using/functions/functionreplace.md

 # replace {#replace}

-Replaces the first occurrence of the source string by the target string in the base string.
+Replaces the first occurrence matching the target string by the replacement string in the base string.

+The replacement proceeds from the beginning of the string to the end, for example, replacing "aa" with "b" in the string "aaa" will result in "ba" rather than "ab".

 ## Category